rl-institut/open_plan/docs/view_components/menu_bar.rst

 ^^^^^^^

 * Clicking on any of the tabs/menus results in a drop-down list of sub-menus
-* The menus that are not applicable are greyed out or inactive and thus, nothing happens when clicked upon
+* The menu/submenu's options that are not applicable are greyed out or inactive and thus, nothing happens when clicked upon

 Requirement
 ^^^^^^^^^^^